-

 - 18 years or older and not able to get NZ Super, and

-- having difficulty getting or keeping a job (for example you might have barriers to finding a job because you need education and training, or your current job may be at risk), and
+- having difficulty getting or keeping a job (for example you might have barriers to finding a job because you need training, or your current job may be at risk).

-- ordinarily resident in New Zealand and you're either:
+You must also be ordinarily resident in New Zealand and either:

 - a New Zealand citizen, or